-Different strokes for different folks: why “one size fits all” incentive programs don’t measure up
+Why “one size fits all” incentive programs don’t work

 Too often, incentive program professionals, whether it be for their consumer loyalty programs or their B2B channel incentive programs, shortchange their programs’ effectiveness in fielding single programs for all participants.